-Blood Lead - Comprehensive Current Standard Current Guidance Proposed Standard Proposed Guidance Blood Lead Sustaining Standard of Practice 5 (BL S5): Quality Control Three levels of quality control shall be included with each test run.
+Blood Lead - Comprehensive Testing Standard Guidance Blood Lead Sustaining Standard of Practice 5 (BL S5): Quality Control Three levels of quality control shall be included with each test run.
 The controls should include a low (approximately 5 micrograms/dL), an intermediate (10 - 30 micrograms/dL), and a high (greater than 30 micrograms/dL) level material.
 The Department anticipates that these suggested ranges will be modified as control materials from commercial vendors that are in compliance with CDC recommendations become available.
-UNCHANGED The controls should include a low (approximately 5 micrograms/dL), an intermediate (10 - 30 micrograms/dL), and a high (greater than 30 micrograms/dL) level material.
-The Department anticipates that these suggested ranges will be modified as control materials from commercial vendors that are in compliance with CDC recommendations become available.
 Laboratories with methods having an upper calibration limit of 30 μg/dL would only need to run an elevated control when diluting elevated samples ≥30 μg/dL.
-Blood Lead Sustaining Standard of Practice 6 (BL S6): Unacceptable Specimens UNCHANGED Blood specimens with visible clots shall be rejected as unsatisfactory for analysis.
+Blood Lead Sustaining Standard of Practice 6 (BL S6): Unacceptable Specimens Blood specimens with visible clots shall be rejected as unsatisfactory for analysis.
+Blood Lead Sustaining Standard of Practice 7 (BL S7) STANDARD DELETED